 I am usually one to make every aspect of chicken and dumplings from scratch.
-And, I'm not sure that I had ever made them in the slow cooker before.
+And, I'm not sure that I had ever made them in the slow cooker before testing this recipe.
 I, normally, like to start with a fresh, whole chicken.
 I use the meat and stock from boiling the chicken for my traditional recipe.
 And, I like to make my dumplings from scratch.
-My favorite recipe for this method can be found within my Tim McGraw's Chicken and Dumplings post.

 2 large boneless/skinless chicken breasts, each cut in half